-Fujian Baroque is a black tea from the Fujian province of China.
+Fujian Baroque is a black tea grown at 800 meters above sea level in the Fujian province of China.
 Its general attributes are similar to the Golden Monkey, but the leaf is finer and the aroma even more pronounced.
-The exquisite tapestry of naturally sweet cocoa notes, fruitiness and glimmers of spice are unmatched by any other tea.
+The exquisite tapestry of naturally sweet cocoa notes, fruitiness, and glimmers of spice are unmatched by any other tea.
 Softly sweet and velvety, with leafy autumn notes and soft, mineral aftertaste.
 Fujian Baroque can be brewed light or strong; the taste will remain smooth with very delicate astringency.

 This tea contains a high level of caffeine | Steep at 212° for 3-5 minutes.

 Our teabags contain the same high-quality tea as our loose-tea offerings.
 Their pyramid shape gives the leaves plenty of room to unfurl and infuse, placing more flavor in each cup.
 Enjoy the superior flavor of gourmet tea with the convenience of a disposable bag.

 Fresh From Origin

 Fujian province is one of China's most prolific tea producing areas.
 These teas account for one-fifth of China's total tea output, and the consistently high quality keeps them in demand.
 A coastal province (Taiwan lies just to the east, across the Taiwan Strait), Fujian benefits from an excellent climate, combining mild temperatures, abundant rainfall, and very mountainous terrain.
 The misty mountain scenery is a mainstay of traditional Chinese art.
 In fact, the traditional description of Fujian is '8 parts mountain, 1 part water, and 1 part farmland.'
 Fujian has a long history of cultivating tea: over 1,000 years.

 Part of black teas of China sampler

 Explore a variety of teas with our popular sampler set.